jhvanderschee/hugocodex/content/posts/creating-a-menu-with-nested-pages.md

 date: 2021-12-23
 ---

-What if you want to create an auto-collapsing nested menu?
-That is a great way to show a lot of content in a structured way, but it requires you to display a hierarchical view of all your pages.
+A lot of websites use auto-collapsing nested menu's.
+They are a great way to show a lot of content in a structured way, but it requires you to display a hierarchical view of all your pages.
 This post explains how to do that.

 ## The parent reference